-The best 90 minutes you’ll spend outdoors this week.
+The best 50 minutes you'll spend outdoors this week.

 Outside, near water, with proper heat.

-missing from your week.
+You already know something's missing from your week.

 Most people come to Still & Wild because someone told them to.
 They're not sure what to expect and by the end of the first session, they can't believe they waited this long.